 A South African licensed electrician handing a compliance certificate to a homeowner after completing an electrical inspection at a neat suburban home, golden morning light

-A house may look well-maintained, but certificates prove its hidden systems are lawful and safe.
+A house can look well kept, but the certificates are what prove its hidden systems are lawful and safe.
 Electrical compliance certificates are mandatory nationwide, while gas, water, beetle, and occupancy certificates apply in certain regions.
-Without them, insurers may deny claims and banks may refuse bonds.
+Without them, insurers may reject claims and banks may refuse the bond, which is why they sit near the top of any buying-a-home checklist.

 Questions you should ask